fruggy83/openocean/README.md

  * Hoppe SecuSignal window handles
  * Rocker switches (NodOn, Eltako FT55 etc)

-However because of the standardized EnOcean protocol it is more important which EEP this binding supports: F6-02, F6-10, D5-00, A5-10, A5-38 (switching and dimming), A5-37 (more to follow).
+However because of the standardized EnOcean protocol it is more important which EEP this binding supports: F6-02, F6-10, D5-00, A5-10, A5-38 (switching and dimming), A5-37 (use generic things).
 Hence if your device supports one of these EEPs the chances are good that your device is also supported by this binding.

 ## Discovery